kjseefried/Viola/README.md

 I saw https://github.com/orangeduck/libCello after it hit the top of Hackernews.
 It seemed like there were a number of ways to make this even more beginner friendly.
 I think there is a lot of potential for this library to be a standalone tool used for teaching beginning programmers and slowly weaning them towards manual memory management via a lite syntax.

 Viola depends on libCello and makes the task of programming with it all that easier.
 It supports much of libCello right off the bat.
-However, classes will not work.
-C-style function calls should also not work, however lambdas should be fair game.
+However, classes may not work - but I'm not a big fan of the complex syntax anyway.

+Viola is a simple wrapper for libCello that allows the new programmers to go through a little less unnecessary "junk" to get their programs running.
+Nested functions in GNU C allow some neat tricks that couldn't be accomplished without picking up and relocating slabs of declarations.
+Most of Viola's simplifications rely on very simple string manipulation.
+It compiles to C and viola will run it automatically.
+Again, the intent is to make Viola very easy for new users to pick up and use hassle free.
+Unfortunately, the lack of operator overloading in C is an issue in terms of a truly simple programming API.

 ##Setup